hosslikw/hosslikw.github.io/README.md

 # Webpage Template - README

-This is a static website that displays artwork and links to usable tools for makers.
-The repository can be used as a template for those who similarly want to display their content online.
+This the github repository for a static portfolio website that displays artwork other projects.
+The code for the website appears in the repo as a fully compiled set of assets and as component elements that may be used compartementally elswhere.

-The target audience for this template is other beginers. easoned web developers might find the documentation to be too verbose.
+The target audience for this template is other beginers.

 ## Tools and Technologies

-- **Build Environment**: Vite multipage setup
+- **Build Environment**: Vite multipage
 - **Components**:
-- **Linting**: Stylint, HTMLhint, Eslint
+- **Linting**: Stylint, HTMLhint, Eslint, and a Superlint Github action
-- **Formatting**: PostCSS, jsbeautify
+- **Formatting**: Prettier, PostCSS, and Eslint
-- **Testing**: Cypress
+- **Testing**: Cypress and Jest

 ## Usage

-click the "Use this template" button to get started.
+Click the "Use this template" button to get started.
+An example of this project can be found at: www.kylehossli.com

-## Usage

-Examples of how to use your project. www.kylehossli.com

 ## Contributing